miktaew/blog-project/README.md

 # blog-project
 django blogging app

-it really, really needs some refactoring
+it really needs some refactoring